The Whole Story

 Meteorologist

 The Air Force gave me structure when I had none.
 I served at weather stations doing 24-hour shift work — forecasting in a shop that never closed.
-But I also had the opportunity to work for an agency with cutting-edge technology that operated like a forward-looking think tank.
+Like a fire station or an ER — always on, peaks and lulls, but the mission doesn’t stop because the clock says five o’clock.

 In my final years I started putting down roots — investing in real estate, making commitments, building something for the first time.